CDC-DNPAO/CDCAnthro/README.md

 ### Description

 Generate z-scores, percentiles, and other metrics for weight, height, and BMI based on the 2000 CDC growth charts, BMI metrics proposed at a 2018 meeting, and extended z-scores and percentiles for children with obesity.
-Has a single function, 'cdcanthro'.
-Requires the package data.table to be installed; library(cdcanthro) will also attach data.table.
+It has a single function, 'cdcanthro'.
+Requires the package data.table to be installed; library(cdcanthro) will attach data.table.

-The BMI metrics included z-scores and percentiles base on the growth charts, along with various newer metrics that more accuately characterize BMIs above the CDC 97th percentile.
-Note that the output variables, bmiz and bmip, are based on a combination of the LMS-based z-scores for children without obesity and extend bmiz and extended bmip for children with obesity.
-The LMS-based z-scores/percentiles are named 'original_bmiz' and 'original_bmip'.
+The BMI metrics included z-scores and percentiles based on the growth charts and newer metrics that more accurately characterize BMIs above the CDC 97th percentile.
+Note that the output variables - bmiz and bmip - are based on a combination of the LMS-based z-scores for children without obesity and extended bmiz and extended bmip for children with obesity.
+The LM based z-scores/percentiles are named 'original_bmiz' and 'original_bmip'.

 ### Installation
 Run the following command in R: